Nawuebben/Vanguard-Case-Study/README.md

-# VANGUARD
+# VANGUARD CASE STUDY

 ## Overview and Origin

-* What is the name of the company?
+* __What is the name of the company?__

+    Vanguard

-* When was the company incorporated?
+* __When was the company incorporated?__

+     Vanguard group was founded in 1975 by John Bogle.

-* Who are the founders of the company?
+* __Who are the founders of the company?__

+    The founder of Vanguard is John Bogle.

-* How did the idea for the company (or project) come about?
+* __How did the idea for the company (or project) come about?__

+    The idea for the Vanguard group (most commonly known as just Vanguard) was conceived whilst John Boyle was employed with the Wellington Management Co.
+John Bogle

 * How is the company funded?
 How much funding have they received?